KRLW890/krlw890.github.io/README.md

 I'm just using this as a place where I can post programs and link them to wherever I might need them.
 As such, this repository consists of several different, unrelated programs such as:

+<strong>Major stuff</strong><br>
+<a href="https://krlw890.github.io/Falinks-March/index.html">Falinks March</a>.
+It's the game Snake, but with Falinks.

+<a href="https://krlw890.github.io/pokemon-raid-search/">A Pokemon Max Raid den searcher</a>, for easily finding with raid den has specific Pokemon with HAs, GMax forms, etc.

+<a href="https://krlw890.github.io/Magic-Wars/">Magic Wars</a>, an early prototype for a turn-based battle system.
+Might do something more with it.

+<strong>Minor stuff</strong><br>
 (Pokemon)<br>
 A type combination calculator, capable of finding the weaknesses, resistances, and immunities of a Pokemon with any number of type combinations: <a href="https://krlw890.github.io/pkdb-answers/type_combos.html">krlw890.github.io/pkdb-answers/type_combos.html</a>